XiaoyueLenax/MidbScrapper/README.md

 ## Troubleshooting

 - **SSL Warning**: The script handles SSL warnings automatically.
-If you encounter issues, make sure ChromeDriver and Google Chrome versions match.
+If you happen to have issues, please make sure ChromeDriver and Google Chrome versions match.
 - **Element Not Found**: Ensure the XPaths used in the script match the current structure of the website.
 Update the XPaths in `scraper.py` if needed.

 ## Contributing

-If you would like to contribute to this project, please fork the repository and submit a pull request.
-Make sure to follow coding standards and include tests for any new features.
+This is a preliminary script and I would appreciate any feedback on additional features people might find useful.
+You can make pull requests if you wish to contribute to the project.

 ## License